mikebaker85/shiptheory-api-docs/source/includes/main.md

 This method supports paging.
 See [How to use paging](https://shiptheory.com/developer/index.html#pagination).
 </aside>

-The maximum limit of results for this call is 100.
+The maximum limit of results per page for this call is 100.
 The limit can be passed in the URL as `?limit=25`, for example.

 The following URL parameters can be used to `sort` the data: